Lumavate-Team/documentation/docs/2-development.rst

 Setup Custom Docker Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- Any Docker container may be used as a Tool within Lumavate.
+ Any Docker container may be used to create Tools within Lumavate.
 Custom Docker containers can be used to create the precise runtime environment needed for a given tool.

  The `Docker Hub <https://hub.docker.com/>`_ contains all publicly available registered Docker images for use with a variety of technologies.
 Base Lumavate containers all start with a base image from the `Docker Hub <https://hub.docker.com/>`_.